BigRedS/locker/README.md

 no sanitising or artificial re-creation of an enviornment is carried out.
 This ought to cause no surprises when simply adding this to a cronjob execution.

+The command may be passed as a string to `-e` or `--execute`.
+If neither of these switches is used, any not-otherwise-processed arguments are joined together to create the command.
+A `--` may be used to signal the end of locker's arguments:

+    locker -n dulog --stdout /home/du.log -- du -sh /home/*

 # Output